Buenos Aires Central Post Office: Final version

 In 1911 Maillart retired from the project in disagreement with the authorities.
 The National Direction of Architecture appointed Maillart's main collaborator, Russian Jacques Spolsky to continue the project.
 Spolsky had already designed the Palacio de Correos of Tucumán and its homonym of Rosario.

 After Spolsky was designated the original project was significantly modified.
 Some of the changes included a metallic structure and the use of materials such as cement.
 Due to the land having been reclaimed from the Río de la Plata, it was necessary to sink 2,882 10 m concrete piles to avoid problems with the foundations.

 In 1916, one year after the company hired for the construction of the building transferred the contract to Public Works General Company, the executive authority suspended the construction of the bridges and inclined planes due to the economic crisis and the lack of materials due to the World War I. As a result, some concepts of the palace had to be changed.
 The picture windows on the second floor (Sarmiento street side) had been originally conceived as entrances, therefore mezzanines were added while some floors were demolished to convert first and second basements into main hall entrances, putting the windows there.

-Funds ran out in 1923 so a new law as promulgated to grant new funds, while works were awarded to a new company.
+Funds ran out in 1923 so a new law was promulgated to grant new funds, while works were awarded to a new company.
 The building was finally inaugurated on September 28, 1928, two weeks before then president of Argentina Marcelo T. de Alvear finished his term.

 During the first terms of president Juan Perón, he and his wife Eva Perón had their offices at the Buenos Aires Central Post Office.
-The Eva Perón Foundation also used the building as its headquarters.in 1997, the Palacio de Correos was declared National Heritage by Law 12,665, considering its architectural style and historic relevance.
+The Eva Perón Foundation also used the building as its headquarters.
+In 1997, the Palacio de Correos was declared National Historic Monument by Law 12,665, considering its architectural style and historic relevance.
 In 2002 the building ceased operations as seat of Correo Argentino.
 Only a small part of the building continued its activities as a post office and sale of stamps, on Sarmiento Street.

-Kirchner Cultural Center

-The building became inactive in 2005, also when President Néstor Kirchner saw the opportunity for the abandoned building to become a major cultural center.
-After 9 years of construction it opened in 2015 as the Néstor Kirchner Cultural Centre.